SungHoHong2/Leetcode-Experiment/medium/Search_a_2D_Matrix_II/README.md

 ```

 **Divide and Conquer**
+- [Concepts](images/Divide.png)
-- For a sorted two-dimensional array
+    - Suppose there is a sorted two-dimensional array
     - Base Case
         - If the array contains no items then target cannot be matched
         - If the target is smaller than the array's smallest item `(found in the top-left corner)` then the target does not exist
         - If the target is larger than the array's largest item `(found in the bottom-right corner)`, then the target does not exist
     - Recursive Case
         - If the base case conditions have not been met,
             - The target could potentially be present.
         - Seek along the matrix's middle column for an index row `matrix[row-1][mid] < target < matrix[row][mid]`
         - The existing matrix can be partitioned into four submatrices around this index
             - The `top-left and bottom-right submatrices` cannot contain target
                 - Following the idea from the `base case`
                     - Increasing the row implies that the target is bigger than the `top left`
                     - Halting at some row implies that the target is smaller than the `bottom right`
             - Search the area of `bottom-left and top-right submatrices`
-- [Concepts](images/Divide.png)

 - [Source code](source/Divide.py)
 ```python
 class Solution: